dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 In this example, the two resources are values of the structure type `LayoutOptions`, and each has a unique key and one or two properties set.
 In code and markup, it’s much more common to use the static fields of `LayoutOptions`, but here it’s more convenient to set the properties.

 > [!NOTE]
-> Optional `ResourceDictionary` tags can be included as the child of the `Resources` tags.
+> Optional <xref:Microsoft.Maui.Controls.ResourceDictionary> tags can be included as the child of the `Resources` tags.

 The resources can then be consumed by the <xref:Microsoft.Maui.Controls.Button> objects, by using the `StaticResource` XAML markup extension to set their `HorizontalOptions` and `VerticalOptions` properties: